ml-research/NeuralConceptBinder/README.md

 # NeuralConceptBinder

-This is the official repository of the "Neural Concept Binder" article.
+This is the official repository of the [Neural Concept Binder](https://arxiv.org/abs/2406.09949) article.
 This repository contains all source code required to reproduce the experiments of the paper.

 ![Overview of Neural Concept Binder](./figures/main.png)